 Step 1: Close your establishment.
 Permits are not transferable and it is illegal for you to operate under another business's permit.
-Use this time to prepare and clean your store for the pre-opening inspection that will be coming shortly.
+After you close, use this time to prepare and clean your store for the pre-opening inspection that will be coming shortly.

 Step 2: Call our office to notify us of your situation--the sooner the better.
 We will work with you to re-open your business as soon as possible, but there are certain steps that must be taken.
-We will advise you of these and begin checking availability of our Environmental Health Specialists to schedule your pre-opening.
+We will advise you of the steps nd begin checking availability of our staff to schedule your pre-opening.

 These forms are provided here for quick reference.
 Review the information above regarding these permits and licenses before submitting to the Health Department.